Egelischyn History, Family Crest & Coats of Arms

 The surname Egelischyn was first found in Renfrewshire (Gaelic: Siorrachd Rinn Friù), a historic county of Scotland, today encompassing the Council Areas of Renfrew, East Renfrewshire, and Iverclyde, in the Strathclyde region of southwestern Scotland.

 Early History of the Egelischyn family

 This web page shows only a small excerpt of our Egelischyn research.
-Another 357 words (26 lines of text) covering the years 1200, 1239, 1200, 1296, 1300, 1323, 1335, 1616 and 1616 are included under the topic Early Egelischyn History in all our PDF Extended History products and printed products wherever possible.
+Another 179 words (13 lines of text) covering the years 1200, 1239, 1200, 1296, 1300, 1323, 1335, 1616, 1612, 1642 and 1616 are included under the topic Early Egelischyn History in all our PDF Extended History products and printed products wherever possible.